yujunz/gitlab.com-runbooks/howto/update-gitlab-runner-on-managers.md

     $ rake edit_role_secrets[omnibus-builder-runners-manager,_default]
     ```

-3. Execute this on each node:
+3. Execute this on each node (probably we can have a dedicate script for that):

     ```
     cat <<EOF | ssh myusername@shared-runners-manager-1.gitlab.com